Reference intakes explained

 Low in sugars: 5g of total sugars or less per 100g

 High in salt: more than 1.5g of salt per 100g

 Low in salt: 0.3g of salt or less per 100g

-So, for example, if you're trying to cut down on sugar, you should avoid foods that have more than 22.5g of sugars per 100g.
+So, for example, if you're trying to cut down on sugar, you should eat fewer foods that have more than 22.5g of sugars per 100g.

-If you want to eat fewer saturates, it's best to avoid foods that have more than 5g of saturates per 100g.
+If you want to eat less saturated fats, it's best to choose fewer foods that have more than 5g of saturates per 100g.

-The red, amber and green colour coding on the front of food packs helps you see at a glance whether a food is high (red), medium (amber) or low (green) in fat, saturated fat, sugars or salt.
+The "traffic-light" style colour coding on the front of food packs helps you see at a glance whether a food is high (red), medium (amber) or low (green) in fat, saturated fat, sugars or salt.

 Read more about red, amber and green colour coding.

 Page last reviewed: 8 June 2020